ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/avh-setup.md

 -	A console to Linux running on the Cortex-A should appear.
 Use “root” to login.

--	Find the IP address for the board model by running the following command.
-This will be needed to access the device using SSH.
+-	Find the IP address for the board model by running the following command (this will be needed to access the device using SSH):
 ```bash
 ip addr
 ```